truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/45-linked-discourses-on-the-eightfold-path.md

 answer them."

 <!--pg-->
-### N 45.42--47 Six Discourses on Giving Up Fetters, Etc. *Saṁyojanappahānādisuttachakka*
+### SN 45.42--47 Six Discourses on Giving Up Fetters, Etc. *Saṁyojanappahānādisuttachakka*

 "Mendicants, if wanderers who follow another religion were to ask you:
 'Reverends, what's the purpose of leading the spiritual life under the